chromium/chromium/docs/security/shepherd.md

 fixed.** Check the stale bug list on the security dashboard and try resolve some of the problems that might be blocking these issues.
-If you get in touch with a bug owner off of the issue tracker, be sure to have them update the bug so that future sheriffs are aware of the status.
+If you get in touch with a bug owner off of the issue tracker, be sure to have them update the bug so that future shepherds are aware of the status.

 > Q: Why isn’t setting the component alone good enough?
 >